wkumari/draft-chroboczek-intarea-v4-via-v6/draft-ietf-intarea-v4-via-v6.md

 approach.)

 A route towards an IPv4 prefix that uses an IPv6 next hop is called a "v4-via-v6" route.
+While v4-via-v6 routing is applicable both to hosts and to routers, this document focuses on its implementation in routers.
-V4-via-v6 routing is not restricted to routers, and could usefully be applied to hosts, but doing so would require solving the issue of host configuration, for example by extending either DHCPv4 or DHCPv6 to publish an IPv4 default route with an IPv6 next hop, which is out of scope for this document.
+Applying v4-via-v6 routing to hosts will require solving the issue of host configuration, for example by extending either DHCPv4 or DHCPv6 to publish an IPv4 default route with an IPv6 next hop.

 {{RFC8950}} discusses advertising of IPv4 Network Layer Reachability Information (NLRI) with a next-hop address that belongs to the IPv6